xtdb/xtdb/docs/mvp.md

 A CRUX id is a type which satisfies the `crux.index.IdToBytes` protocol.
 Keywords, UUIDs, URIs and SHA-1 hex strings do this out of the box.
 Note that normal strings are not considered valid ids.
+CRUX will not automatically assigns ids.

 All attributes will be indexed locally to enable queries.
 Attributes which have vectors or sets as the values will have all their elements